harry1453/KLaunchpad/README.md

 * Enter Bootloader - Forces the launchpad to open its bootloader menu.
 * Faders - The launchpad acts as a bank of faders.
 Demonstrates using the native fader mode of the Launchpad.
 Two modes: Unipolar and Bipolar faders.
 * Flash Pressed Pad - The pressed pad will flash between red and blue with a period of 1 second.
 Demonstrates 2-colour flashing.
 * Hello World - The text "Hello World" will scroll across the launchpad.
-Demonstrates the Launchpad's native text scrolling.
+Demonstrates the Launchpad's native text scrolling, as well as how to update the scrolling speed mid-text.
 * Light All When Pressed - Pressing a pad will light all pads in a random color.
 Demonstrates updating every pad at once.
 * Light Around Pressed Pad - Pressing a pad will light it and the pads next to it in a random color.
-Demonstrates using the grid coordinate system to find pads.
+Demonstrates using the grid coordinate system to find pads, as well as batch updating pads.
 * Light Pressed Coordinate - Pressing a pad will light its row and its column in a random color.
 Demonstrates updating a whole row or column of pads at once.
 * Light Pressed Pad - Pressing a pad will light it in a random color.
 Demonstrates updating pads and listening for pad updates.